Volunteering opportunities

 • Assist with creating social media content and other resources

-• Assist with delivering presentations and workshops to young people at schools and universities with support from the Community Engagement Coordinator
+• Assist with delivering workshops at schools and universities with support from the Community Engagement Coordinator

 • Provide input and feedback on headspace Hawthorn & headspace Malvern's services, processes and initiatives with a youth perspective